C3ETH/c3eth.github.io/content/en/catalyst/fund6/eth-proposals/connect-east-asian-entrepreneurs.md

 * PR and promotion of the event started.
 #### After Two Months:

-* Mentors, Judges and Registrations all confirmed
+* Mentors, Judges and Registrations all confirmed.
 * Event underway and is being run.
 #### After Six Months: